 - Cyanide is a discharge from steel and metal factories.
 It also is a discharge from plastic and fertilizer factories.

-- Fluoride is a result of erosion of natural deposits while also being a water additive which promotes strong teeth as well as a discharge from fertilizer and aluminum factories.
+- Fluoride is a result of erosion of natural deposits while also being a water additive that promotes strong teeth as well as a discharge from fertilizer and aluminum factories.

 - Turbidity, which is a measurement of the cloudiness of the water caused by suspended particles, comes from soil runoff.